stephen-c-perry/Heart-Attack-Individual-Project/readme.md

+"An ounce of prevention is worth a pound of cure" -Benjamin Franklin

 # Goal

 To build a machine learning model to classify patients into heart attack risk categories.

+# Executive Summary

+This project proves the concept that machine learning can be used to classify patients into heart attack risk categories.
+This is not a diagnostic tool, but a time-saving measure.
 This would provide very fast identification of high-risk patients without the time-consuming, manual review of records.
 Patients identified as high risk can be sent for further review by a doctor and have frequent follow-ups along with nutrition guidance.